Your entry must relate clearly to the annual theme and explain your topic's signficance in history.

-NOTE: The title page must not include any other information (pictures, graphics, borders, school name, or grade) except for that described in this rule.
+Note: The title page must not include any other information (pictures, graphics, borders, school name, or grade) except for that described in this rule.

-1. Explain how you chose your topic
+1. how you chose your topic;

-2. Explain how you conducted your research
+2. how you conducted your research;

 Bates, Daisy.
 The Long Shadow of Little Rock.
 New York: David McKay Co.
 Inc., 1962.

-NOTE: Oral history transcripts, correspondence between you and experts, questionnaires, and other primary or secondary materials used as sources for your entry should be cited in your bibliography but not included as attachments to your bibliography.
+Note: Oral history transcripts, correspondence between you and experts, questionnaires, and other primary or secondary materials used as sources for your entry should be cited in your bibliography but not included as attachments to your bibliography.

-NOTE: Some sources may be considered as either primary or secondary.
+Note: Some sources may be considered as either primary or secondary.
 Use your annotations to explain your reasoning for classifying any sources that are not clearly primary or secondary.
 Listing a source under both primary and secondary is inappropriate.